-The Central Arizona College Police Department (CACPD) is a full service public law enforcement agency.
-The Pinal County Community College District Board of Governors establishes it by the authority vested in them by the legislature of the State of Arizona with the purpose of providing law enforcement, security, and safety services on property owned or controlled by the College, in addition to enforcing CAC policies.
-CACPD Officers have jurisdiction to operate on any CAC owned or controlled property.
-Jurisdiction for CACPD Officers may be extended if requested by county, state, or federal law enforcement agencies.
+The Central Arizona College Police Department (CACPD) is a full-service public law enforcement agency.
+The Pinal County Community College District Board of Governors establishes it by the authority vested in them by the legislature of the State of Arizona with the purpose of providing law enforcement, security, and safety services on property owned or controlled by the College in addition to enforcing Central Arizona College (CAC) policies.
+CACPD Officers have jurisdiction to operate on any CAC-owned or controlled property.
+Jurisdiction for CACPD Officers may be extended if the county, state, or federal law enforcement agencies request.

 The Department is located in the Everingham Student Center, Building I, on the Signal Peak Campus.
 It is staffed with a combination of police officers and civilian personnel.
 Together, they provide law enforcement and safety and security services that are individually tailored to meet the needs of each campus.
-Our law enforcement staff, who are referred to as Police Officers, are armed and vested with full law enforcement authority, including the ability to make custodial arrests.
-Police Officers are on duty at the Signal Peak Campus 24 hours a day, 7 days a week, 365 days a year.

-Central Arizona College Police Officers are assigned Monday thru Thursday 0800 to 1800 hours on the Maricopa, San Tan and Superstition Mountain Campuses.
-Contracted security personnel provide safety and security protection at the Maricopa, San Tan and Superstition Mountain Campuses when CACPD officers are not present.
-Police services in the Casa Grande, Florence, and Corporate Centers and the Aravaipa campus are provided by the local police or sheriff agencies having jurisdictional control at each location.
+Our law enforcement staff, referred to as Police Officers, are armed and vested with full law enforcement authority, including the ability to make custodial arrests.
+Police Officers are on duty at the Signal Peak Campus 24 hours a day, seven days a week, 365 days a year.
+Central Arizona College Police Officers are assigned Monday thru Thursday from 0700 to 1700 hours on the Maricopa, San Tan, and Superstition Mountain Campuses.
+Contracted security personnel provide safety and security protection at the Maricopa, San Tan, and Superstition Mountain Campuses when CACPD officers are not present.
+Local police or sheriff agencies having jurisdictional control over the Casa Grande Center, Florence, and the Aravaipa Campus provide supportive police services.
 CACPD maintains a close working relationship with these local agencies, including the Pinal County Sheriff's Office, Maricopa Police Department, Apache Junction Police Department, and Casa Grande Police Department.